 James Stuart had been in the area for at least two years, as the tract was surveyed for him on 20 May 1788, with James Stuart and Robert Stuart serving as chain carriers.
-(The Creek was then called Robeson’s Creek according to the survey.)2 Robert Stuart may have been a brother, as it is unlikely that his son Robert was nearly old enough to serve as a chain carrier.3
+2 Robert Stuart may have been a brother, as it is unlikely that James Stewart’s son Robert was nearly old enough to serve as a chain carrier.3 There does not seem to be any record of James Stewart in Hawkins County, suggesting that he was newly arrived in the area.

-The 1800, 1810 and 1820 censuses are completely missing, but a few tax lists still exist.5 James Stuart was listed on the 1799 tax list.
-6 The 1804 Knox County tax list shows James Sturt (sic) with 200 acres on Roseberry Creek and James Stuart Jr. separately taxed as a poll in the same district.
+The 1800, 1810 and 1820 censuses are completely missing, but a few tax lists still exist.4 James Stuart was listed on the 1799 tax list.
+5 The 1804 Knox County tax list shows James Sturt (sic) with 200 acres on Roseberry Creek and two white polls, and James Stuart Jr. separately taxed as a poll in the same district.
 In the same district was John Allen with 116 acres on Roseberry Creek; he may have been the father of Polly Allen who married Robert Stewart later that year.

-The 1806 tax list shows James Stewart with 200 acres immediately followed by James Stewart Junior and Robert Stewart, evidently sons who had reached maturity after 1804.
+The 1806 tax list shows James Stewart with 200 acres immediately followed by James Stewart Jr and Robert Stewart.

 The next record of James Stewart is posthumous.
 His will, dated 14 January 1815 and proven on 10 April 1815, reads as follows: